 In September 2015, a bankruptcy petition was filed against Healthcare Real Estate Partners, LLC ("HCRE") by the investors in Healthcare Real Estate Fund, LLC and Healthcare Real Estate Qualified Purchasers Fund, LLC (collectively, the "Funds").
 HCRE did not timely respond to the involuntary petition and the Bankruptcy Court entered an Order of Relief making HCRE a debtor in bankruptcy.
 As a result, HCRE was removed as manager under the Funds' operating agreement.
 Thereafter the Company became the manager of the Funds and purchased the investors' interests in the Funds for approximately \$0.9 million.
 Following the subsequent dismissal of the involuntary bankruptcy petition filed against it, HCRE filed a motion for attorneys' fees and damages and a separate complaint for violation of the automatic stay against the petitioning creditors and the Company in the United States Bankruptcy Court of the District of Delaware.
-The Bankruptcy Court granted a motion to dismiss the complaint for violation of the automatic stay against of the complaint for violation of the automatic stay against of the complaint for violation of the Bankruptcy Court of the District of Delaware.
 The Bankruptcy Court granted a motion to dismiss the complaint for violation of the automatic stay filed jointly by the petitioning creditors and us, and dismissed the complaint with prejudice.
 HCRE appealed the Bankruptcy Court's decision to the United States District Court for the District of Delaware which affirmed the Bankruptcy Court's dismissal of the complaint in a decision dated September 9, 2018.
 On October 11, 2018, HCRE appealed the District Court's decision affirming the Bankruptcy Court's dismissal of the complaint to the United States Court of Appeals for the Third Circuit.
-The appeal has been fully briefed by the parties.
-The Bankruptcy Court is stayed all litigation on HCRE's motion for damages pending resolution of the automatic stay by the Court of Appeals.
-We believe that all of HCRE's remaining alleged claims are without merit and wi
+The appeal has been fully briefed by the parties, was argued on June 27, 2019, and the Third Circuit has taken the matter under advisement.
+The Bankruptcy Court has stayed all litigation on HCRE's motion for damages pending resolution of the appeal on the complaint for violation of the automatic stay by the Court of Appeals.
+We believe that all of HCRE's remaining alleged claims are without merit and will vigorously defend ourselves.

 Delbert Freeman and his company, Freescan Ventures, Inc. (collectively, "Freeman"), filed an action against us and Mr. Eikanas, our President, on December 21, 2017 for breach of contract arising out of the sale of the Athens project in Georgia.
 We originally guaranteed a lease for the development of the Athens project, which was ultimately sold to a third party in June of 2016, thereby releasing us from our obligation.
 Freeman sued for breach of contract based on an allegation that he was not paid profits he was promised from the proceeds of the project.
 Freeman is also alleging that he was promised consulting fees of \$270,000 from us arising out of an alleged oral agreement to pay consulting fees of \$10,000 per month.
 On May 8, 2019, Freeman agreed to voluntarily dismiss all claims in their complaint, with prejudice.
-In return, the Company agreed to dismiss its claims with prejudice, as well.
-Accordingly, the court has dismissed this action in its entirety, with prejudice.
+In return, the Company agreed to dismiss its claims with prejudice as well.
+Accordingly, the Court has dismissed this action in its entirety, with prejudice.